Anonymousprnt::Y

 "name": the name of the group.
 If you do not provide a key, the name will be used as a key. eg &name=sales

 "mode": optional, value ="new".
-Use this variable when you want to force the creation of a group even if one already exists. eg &mode=new
+Use this variable when you want to force the creation of a group even if one already exists. eg: &mode=new

-"members": Lists the members and their phone numbers, separated by semi-columns. eg: &members=joe+blogs+12232334489;mike+doe+3456345737
+"members": Lists the members and their phone numbers, separated by semi-colons. eg: &members=joe+blogs+12232334489;mike+doe+3456345737

-"categories": List the contact categories you wish to use instead of members, separated by semi-columns. eg: studentsAD23;studentsAD25
+"categories": Lists the contact categories you wish to use instead of members, separated by semi-colons. eg: studentsAD23;studentsAD25

 Example:

-http://192.168.1.10/smspulse/smsack.nsf/ds?openagent&action=grp&sysid=67878979542&name=sales&members=joe+blogs+12232334489;mike+doe+3456345737&userid=Mike+Smith OR
+http://192.168.1.10/smspulse/smsack.nsf/ds?openagent&action=grp&sysid=67878979542&name=sales&members=joe+blogs+12232334489;mike+doe+3456345737&userid=Mike+Smith

 http://192.168.1.10/smspulse/smsack.nsf/ds?openagent&action=grp&sysid=67878979542&name=students&categories=studentsAD23;studentsAD25&userid=Mike+Smith